-Further details on impact assessment are available on the EMV website17
+Further details on impact assessment are available on the EMV website 17

-5.14.4 Data Capture during Impact Assessments
+Data Capture during Impact Assessments

 Council use the impact assessment module of Crisisworks to record data from any impact assessments.
 This allows field staff to directly input data via phones or tablet computers as required.